biximi-alx/alx-low_level_programming/0x10-variadic_functions/README.md

-function that prints numbers, followed by a new line function that prints strings, followed by a new line function that prints anything
+function that prints numbers
+function that prints strings
+function that prints anything